 * create a flexible technology infrastructure that can respond to changes inexpensively and quickly

-* create a highly-flexible environment, using existing furniture standards,
+* create a highly-flexible environment, using existing furniture standards, that can be easily and inexpensively reconfigured

 * improve employee satisfaction by creating a comfortable and inspiring workplace